 Can I bring Fluffy to work today?

-Posted on March 12, 2012 by Erin Daruszka in Best Practices, Human Capital Management
+Posted on March 12, 2012 by Erin Daruszka in Management Practices

 I once met a client and upon shaking his hand his dog came lunging at us and knocked my watch off.
 I have spent years volunteering at an animal shelter, so I knew the dog’s lunge was not aggressive.
 Nonetheless, the client was embarrassed.
 He explained that in their household they do “group hugs” and the dog participates; Cosmo took my outreached hand as a welcome invitation to join in the fun.
 If this had been my colleague instead of me, it would have had a different outcome.
 You see, my colleague, was afraid of dogs.